juanluiscr27/data-structures-and-algorithms-python/README.md

 child can be treated like the root node of its own subtree, making recursion a useful technique for working on trees.

+#### Trees Basic Operations

+The basic operations that can be performed on a binary search tree data structure, are the following:

+* *Insert* − Inserts an element in a tree/create a tree.
+* *Delete* − Removes an element from a tree/delete a tree.
+* *Search* − Searches an element in a tree.
+* *Preorder Traversal* − Traverses a tree in a pre-order manner.
+* *Inorder Traversal* − Traverses a tree in an in-order manner.
+* *Postorder Traversal* − Traverses a tree in a post-order manner.

+A Binary trees are a commonly used type, which constrain the number of children for each parent to exactly two.
+When the order of the children is specified, this data structure corresponds to an ordered tree in graph theory.
+A value or pointer to other data may be associated with every node in the tree, or sometimes only with the leaf nodes, which have no children.

 ### Graphs